TDBwriter/orderOfTheOpenBook/LevelOne/002-ConversationWithFather.md

 Arinen giggled, "Wonderful, Daddy."

-She turned to the title page and he resumed his writing.
-It read "Alpine Tribes of Elipan: Customs, Culture and Philosophy".
-As she started reading the first page, she began to feel the beginnings of a plan take shape in her mind.
-She sat up to face her father, mustering an adulthood she never imagined could ever be hers.
+She turned to the title page and he resumed his work.
+It read "Alpine Tribes of Elipan: Customs, Culture, and Philosophy".
+As she started reading the first page, she finally began to feel a plan take shape in her mind.
+She sfaced her father, affecting an adultification she never imagined growing into.

 "Daddy, I do not want to marry Rufus."